miladavuk/StackExchange/README.md

 	return dataSet;
 }
   ```
+  However, classification wasn't applied to the entire datasets, but rather to a subset taking up 3% of the original dataset in order to shorten the computing time.
+The subset was stratified, meaning that the class attribute had a roughly uniform distribution.

 ### Building Classifier

 Naive Bayes was used as the classification algorithm.
-And in order to minimize the bias of the classifier, we have used cross-validation.
-The classifier wasn't applied to the entire datasets, since computing time was incredibly long.
-Instead, a stratified subset of the dataset was used.
+Also, in order to minimize the bias of the classifier, we have used cross-validation.
 In the end, the final output is based on the subset containing 3% of the original dataset and using 10-fold cross-validation. <br/>**No significant changes in the performance of the classifier were spotted by varying the size of the subset from 2% to 5% or by using 20 folds instead of 10 to reduce the bias**.

 ### Classification results and performance